MedievAlex/RETO_1_Nuestro_Juego/README.md

 -- THINGS TO DO --

-[  ] Check issues with the elevator.
+[ X ] Check issues with the elevator.
 It works strange when entering on the next scene (Level-2 and Level-3).

 [  ] Test and apply the knockback.

 [  ] Start creating the menus to aplly them after.

-[  ] Finish the platforms from the Level-2.
+[ X ] Finish the platforms from the Level-2.

-[  ] Add the static stalactites.
+[ X ] Add the static stalactites.

+[  ] Find how to move the same player from scene to another saving the data.